 - Place butternut squash in a 375 degree F oven to roast for 45 minutes or until soft.

-- When squash is soft remove from oven and let cool.
+When the butternut squash is soft ( you get easily put a fork through it) remove from the squash from the oven and let cool.

-- When squash in cooled mash with a potato masher and add Mascarpone Cheese and mix well.
+- When squash is cooled mash with a potato masher and add Mascarpone Cheese and mix well.

 - In a sauté pan heat 1 teaspoon of olive oil of medium heat.